 The atlas argument

 --jobs now becomes the number of jobs simultaneously submitted to the cluster system.
-You can set this as high as 99 if you don’t have a problem with your colleges of over-using the cluster system.
+You can set this as high as 99 if your colleagues don’t mind you over-using the cluster system.

 --keep-going (default false) allows atlas to continue with independent steps.

-Atlas, like any other snakemake pipeline can thanks also easily be submitted to cloud systems.
-I let look at the snakemake doc.
+Atlas, like any other snakemake pipeline can also easily be submitted to cloud systems.
+I suggest looking at the snakemake doc.
 Keep in mind any snakemake comand line argument can just be appended to the atlas command.

 The number of threads used for each step can be configured in the config file: